-▶ Note After deploying the template, if your users are experiencing unusual logoff behavior, see Troubleshooting unexpected logoff behavior on page 36.
+Note After deploying the template, if your users are experiencing unusual logoff behavior, see Troubleshooting unexpected logoff behavior on page 36.

-· Yes, remove BIG-IP APM user sessions when users log out

-Select this option if you want the APM to remove the APM sessions when users log out of the Web Interface or StoreFront servers.

-· No, do not remove BIG-IP APM user sessions when users log out Select this option if you do not want the APM to remove the APM sessions when users log out of the Web Interface or StoreFront servers.
+- Yes, remove BIG-IP APM user sessions when users log out Select this option to remove the APM sessions when users log out of the Web Interface or StoreFront servers. - No, do not remove BIG-IP APM user sessions when users log out Select this option if you do not want the APM to remove the APM sessions when users log out of the Web Interface or StoreFront servers.